krithish1999/blog-application/readme.md

   7. the user id and password have been encrypted before sending it to the backend and comparing it with the data within the database

 Future tasks:
-  1. Introducing tags - to retrieve content based on a tag. (for instance can specific youtube/music/travel)
+  1. Introduce tags and retrieve content based on a tag. (for instance can specify it to be youtube/music/travel)
   2. Deletion on content - have to introduce ID to it.
   3. Introducing kafka stream - as soon as a user will post content, the notifications can be sent to poeple who have subscribed.